Fire and rescue services

 Hospitals, doctors and medical centres may ask for payment before treatment if you don't have medical insurance.

-If you're convicted of a crime in Switzerland and you're a foreign national, you may be expelled and unable to return for a long time.
+If you're convicted of a crime and you're a foreign national, you may be expelled and unable to return for a long time.

 Penalties for possessing, using or trafficking illegal drugs are severe.